The 20 Best T-Cell Lymphoma Doctors Near Me in Maryland, US

-MediFind found 107 doctor with experience in T-Cell Lymphoma near Maryland, US.
-Of these, 88 are Experienced, 12 are Advanced, 6 are Distinguished and 1 are Elite.
+MediFind found 106 doctor with experience in T-Cell Lymphoma near Maryland, US.
+Of these, 89 are Experienced, 11 are Advanced, 5 are Distinguished and 1 are Elite.

 Johns Hopkins Outpatient Center

 Dr. Sima Rozati is an Assistant Professor of Dermatology at the Johns Hopkins University School of Medicine.
 She specializes in medical dermatology, cutaneous lymphoma, and supportive oncodermatology.
 She received her medical degree from the Shahid Beheshti University of Medical Sciences in Tehran.
 After completing her internal medicine residency at the Cleveland Clinic, she completed a research fellowship and PhD in cutaneous lymphoma at the University Hospital of Zürich in Switzerland.
 She returned to the U.S. where she completed cutaneous lymphoma fellowship, under the mentorship of Dr. Youn Kim, followed by dermatology residency at Stanford University School of Medicine in California.
 In a multidisciplinary environment, Dr. Rozati aims to provide excellent care to patients with cutaneous lymphoma and cancer whom are experiencing cutaneous adverse events from targeted therapies, immune- and chemotherapies.
 Dr. Rozati’s research interest focuses on cutaneous lymphoma, understanding the biology of this heterogeneous group of malignancies by analyzing the mutational and epigenetic landscape.
 Her translational research efforts is directed to investigate novel targeted and immunotherapeutic for cutaneous T cell lymphoma.
 She is a member of different professional organizations, including the American Academy of Dermatology and Woman’s dermatologic Society.
 Dr. Rozati is rated as an Elite provider by MediFind in the treatment of T-Cell Lymphoma.
-Her top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Mycosis Fungoides, and Localized Scleroderma.
+Her top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), Mycosis Fungoides, T-Cell Lymphoma, and Sezary Syndrome.

 Sidney Kimmel Comprehensive Cancer Center